javierrayhan/javierrayhan/README.md

-## 🧭 Welcome, Explorer!
+b## 🧭 Welcome, Explorer!
 I'm Javier.

 I'm a frontend developer with a strong passion for embedded systems and hardware tinkering.
 Currently, I'm on a continuous journey to deepen my expertise, both in modern web technologies and low-level embedded development.